kushpanjabi/bc-technical/README.md

  1) npm install in the client and server folders

- 2) npm start in server, and then client folder.
+ 2) npm start in server, and then npm start in client folder.

 ## App
 This is a full stack application with an API server created with Node/Express, and a front end built with React.